Urban planners work with communities of all sizes to envision the form of future growth that fosters livable communities.

 KC Communities for All Ages Project Manager, Mid-America Regional Council Read More

-Stephanie is a national age-friendly community thought leader, an advisor to communities around the country and a strategic inter-organizational relationship-builder.
-She is a 2015-2016 Health & Aging Policy Fellow working with the American Planning Association and the U.S. Department of Housing and Urban Development, helping local leaders think regionally about ...
+Stephanie is a national and international age-friendly community thought leader and a strategic inter-organizational relationship-builder.
+She works at AARP International as a Senior Strategic Policy Advisor for Health and Age-friendly Communities.
+As a 2015-2016 Health & Aging Policy Fellow, Stephanie worked with the American Planning Association and the U.S. Department ...
 Read More

 Esther Greenhouse is a unique professional.
 She is an environmental gerontologist—a specialist in the impact of the built environment on older adults--and a designer.
 A nationally recognized expert in Universal Design and Aging in Place, her focus has expanded to include multigenerational community planning--a key approach to creating successful ...
 Read More

 Rodney Harrell is Director of Livable Communities for AARP’s Public Policy Institute.
 Livable communities are safe and secure, have affordable and appropriate housing and transportation options, and supportive community features and services.
 Once in place, those resources enhance personal independence; allow residents to age in place; and foster residents ...
 Read More

 Laura Keyes, Ph.D., an ACIP certified planner, holds a position of Lecturer in Nonprofit Management for the Department of Public Administration at the University of North Texas.
 Her doctoral dissertation examined Age Friendly Cities: the bureaucratic responsiveness effects on age friendly policy adoption.
 Prior to embarking on doctoral studies ...
 Read More

 Jana Lynott, AICP